 Commander Fredrik Holst, Swedish National Defence College, firstname.lastname@example.org

 Professor Dr. Maja Eriksson, Swedish National Defence College Maja.ErikssonKirilova@fhs.se

-(The entries below are placeholders, which should be updated by the Working Group Chair in consultation with participants and contributors to the group.)
+(The entries below are placeholders, which should be updated by the Working Group Chairs in consultation with participants and contributors to the group.)

 This working group seeks jurists, philosophers and practicing military lawyers who have an interest in contemporary military operations and their legal aspects.
 A wide range of legal and philosophical subjects are of interest to the contributors in this working group.